EunKyung0505/Portfolio-EK/README.md

 # Eunkyung Park Portfolio.
 It is personal portfolio project.

-This is Colourred Blocks Javascript.
+This is Coloured Blocks Javascript.
 This project contains HTML, CSS, and Javascript files.